Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 Playa Santa Maria del Mar is located just 25km from Havana and is the beach where locals with transport go on a weekend.
 This is one of the best beaches near to Havana.
 The water is crystal clear and warm year round.

 Hire a car for a few thousand CUP and the driver will wait all day and drive you back to Havana when you’re finished at the beach.
-Don’t expect to be able to get a taxi easily from Playa Santa Maria del Mar back to Havana if you haven’t organised a driver.
+Don’t expect to be able to get a taxi easily from Playa Santa Maria del Mar back to Havana, if you haven’t organized a driver in advance.

 I found a group of locals going to Playa Santa Maria del Mar.
 And they supplied the car.
 While I sourced the beer.